mluning4669/2D-Side-Scroller/2D-side-scroller-roadmap.md

 2D Sidescroller Roadmap

 TODO:
+	Fire off door open animation and king leave animation then door close animation Find a way to jump up through a platform and land on top of it Find a way to transition between doors with the camera.
+Make it look nice

+DONE:
 	fix issue with pig getting stuck in invisible wall - DONE fix king's infinite jumping - DONE
 	use raycasting to test if king is on the ground or airborne - DONE